Closing youth festival in Portugal, pope shares 'old man's' dream of peace

 By Philip Pullella and Catarina Demony

-LISBON, Aug 6 (Reuters) - Pope Francis closed an international festival of Catholic Youth on Sunday with a huge outdoor Mass and his own "I have a dream" speech, saying it was for world peace, especially for Ukraine.
+LISBON, Aug 6 (Reuters) - Pope Francis closed an international festival of Catholic youth on Sunday with a huge outdoor Mass and his own "I have a dream" speech, saying he longed for world peace, especially for Ukraine.

 About 1.5 million people attended his closing Mass at a riverside park in the Portuguese capital, the Vatican said, quoting local authorities.
 Many of the faithful slept outdoors, having attending a vigil there on Saturday night, and they gathered in sweltering heat.